Warren Commission: Weak points of the report

-the X-rays having been produced before us".
+the X-rays having been produced before us", while Commission staff counsel David W. Belin referred to this omission as "perhaps the biggest blunder" the Commission made.

 It did not interview John Fitzgerald Kennedy's personal doctor, George Burkley, who was present during the shooting in the convoy of official vehicles then at Parkland Hospital, on board Air Force One, then at Bethesda Naval Hospital during the autopsy.
 He signed the death certificate and also took delivery of the brain of John Fitzgerald Kennedy which is declared lost in the National Archives.
 Concerning the conclusions of the Warren commission about the three shots, the practitioner had declared in 1967: "I would not like to be quoted on this subject".

 The ballistic reports conducted by the FBI and the autopsy reports were not the subject of any counter-investigation, which made the commission directly dependent on the work of the latter.
 The Warren Commission, by decision of Earl Warren, refused to hire its own independent investigators.
 However, it had its own investigative capacity thanks to direct access to the emergency presidential budget funds granted by President Lyndon Johnson when it was created, to conduct its own investigations.
 Thus the Warren commission was not informed by the FBI of the discovery the day after the attack, on November 23, 1963, by a medical student, William Harper, of a piece of occiput located at the rear left in relation to at the position of the presidential limo during the fatal shot to the head.
 He had it examined by the professor and medical examiner, Doctor Cairns who measured it and photographed this piece before informing the FBI, on November 25, 1963.
 The latter received instructions not to make any publicity on this subject.
 It was the Attorney General, Robert F. Kennedy, who, informed by a letter from Dr. Cairns transmitted to the Warren Commission, allowed the latter to question the practitioner.
 The non-use by the members of the Warren Commission of the direct elements of the autopsy such as notes, photos and x-rays.
 He only used drawings by FBI artists reproducing photographic images.